kyebinan/kyebinan/README.md

 - 👋 Hi, I’m  Kouassi Yohan E. BINAN a.k.a @kyebinan
 - 👀 I’m interested in Cybersecurity, Machine Learning, Software development and Cloud Computing
 - 🌱 I’m currently occupied with a Master's thesis in Machine learning at KTH Royal Institute of Technology
-- 💞️ I’m looking for an internship in Machine Learning or Cybersecurity
+- 💞️ I am currently seeking an internship opportunity in the field of Machine Learning or Artificial Intelligence.
+Additionally, I am exploring potential PhD positions in these domains.
 - 📫 How to reach me kyebinan@kyebinan.xyz

 <!---